Welcome to the big branding questionnaire.

 If you’re an IT company who essentially, offer a range of services offered by other companies, then you have the option of fitting in.

 Being a disruptor doesn’t mean using bright pink when everyone else is using blue.
 It means choosing alternative brand values, shaping your brand strategy around that, and bringing your product to market with that in mind.

-One of our clients is in the recruitment space.
+For example, one of our clients is in the recruitment space.
 The service they offer is completely different to anything else on the market.

 They’re not going with crazy colours, or pushing the boat too far in terms of their branding.
-They’re doing the little things that align them as a disruptor and also align them perfectly with their target customers.
+They’re doing the little things that align them as a disruptor, and also align them perfectly with their target customers.

 Disruption can work in a number of ways, just make sure you don’t end up red-faced!